Modular multiscale approach to modelling high-harmonic generation in gases: Physical Examples tutorials

-Now, we present various features of the code suite by showing them in sample physical scenarios.
-We start with typical environments: a~gas cell (Subsection~\ref{Physical examples: HHG in a Gas-Cell}) and gas jet with a~Gaussian density profile (Subsection~\ref{Physical examples: HHG in a Gas-Jet}).
-Next, we move to more customised cases.
-We show the generation in a~pre-ionised gas (Subsection~\ref{Physical examples: Absorption-limited HHG with Pre-Ionization in a Gas-Cell}), which is based on a~previous physical application of the code suite~\cite{xxx}.
-We show how to implement user-provided input pulses (Subsection~\ref{Physical examples: HHG with Bessel-Gauss Beams}).
-Finally, we show the microscopic analysis of the time-dependent electron density (Subsection~\ref{Analyzing the Time-Dependent Electron Density}).
+In the following, we illustrate the main functionalities of the code suite through representative physical scenarios.
+We begin with standard configurations: HHG in a gas cell (Section~\ref{Physical examples: HHG in a Gas-Cell}) and in a gas jet characterised by a Gaussian density profile (Section~\ref{Physical examples: HHG in a Gas-Jet}).
+We then turn to more advanced cases, including HHG in a pre-ionised gas (Section~\ref{Physical examples: Absorption-limited HHG with Pre-Ionization in a Gas-Cell}), based on a~previous physical application of the code suite~\cite{Finke2022}.
+Subsequently, we demonstrate how user-defined driving pulses can be incorporated (Subsection~\ref{Physical examples: HHG with Bessel-Gauss Beams}).
+Finally, we present a microscopic analysis of the time-dependent electron density (Subsection~\ref{Analyzing the Time-Dependent Electron Density}).

-Note that the main purpose of this section is to demonstrate the current capabilities of the code and typical accessible characteristics.
-Each of the following examples is treated in more details in a~respective tutorial implemented in a~jupyter notebook where more details are present.
+It should be noted that the primary objective of this section is to illustrate the current capabilities of the code suite and the nature of the typical output data it can produce.
+Each of the examples discussed below is further detailed in a dedicated tutorial provided as a Jupyter notebook shipped with the code.